Top Dem Think Tank Trashes Facebook But Still Takes Its Cash

-Officials at the Center for American Progress, the Democratic party’s top think tank, indicated that they have no plans to stop taking money from Facebook even after a top official at the think tank accused the social media giant of effectively doing the bidding of President Donald Trump.
+Officials at the Center for American Progress, the Democratic Party’s top think tank, indicated that they have no plans to stop taking money from Facebook even after an official at the think tank accused the social media giant of effectively doing the bidding of President Donald Trump.

 The claim about the company’s political allegiances came on Friday from Jesse Lee, a former Obama White House official who now oversees communications for the Center for American Progress Action Fund, the group’s advocacy arm.